pr-holonet/pr-holonet/iridium-to-twilio/README.md

 region='us-east-1'
 stack_name='iridium-to-twilio-stack'
 bucket_name='pr-holonet-iridium-to-twilio'
+rockblock_username='<Your RockBLOCK username>'
+rockblock_password='<Your RockBLOCK password>'
 twilio_account='<Your Twilio account ID>' twilio_auth_token='<Your Twilio auth token>' twilio_phone_no='+15556667777 <phone number registered with Twilio>'

-# Delete the existing stack if necessary
+# Delete the existing stack if necessary.
+Usually you don't need to do this.
-aws cloudformation delete-stack --stack-name "$stack_name"
+# aws cloudformation delete-stack --stack-name "$stack_name"

 # Package the template and the code.
 This copies the code to an S3 bucket.
 aws cloudformation package \